gruntjs/grunt-contrib-pug/docs/pug-options.md

 Compile to JS template functions for client-side use rather than directly to HTML.

-Make sure to also include the Jade runtime (only `runtime.js`) as described in the [Jade documentation](https://github.com/visionmedia/jade#browser-support).
+Make sure to also include the Pug runtime (only `runtime.js`) as described in the [Pug documentation](https://github.com/visionmedia/pug#browser-support).

 ## namespace
 Type: `String`, `Boolean`